Sustainability and Energy Management

 r-e-s-p-e-c-t

 Always respect your neighbors and the people who live around you.
-Pay attention to noise ordinances and recognize others may have different lifestyles than you.
+Pay attention to noise ordinances and recognize that others may have different lifestyles than yours.
 Be mindful of other people’s property, especially when parking, driving, biking or walking your dog.

 Share Your Talent

 Volunteering is a way to get connected with your community.
-Appalachian has a diverse range of volunteer opportunities across campus and off.
+Appalachian has a wide range of volunteer opportunities across campus and off.
 Participate!

 Be Energy Savvy